 Skip to main content

-SQL tests let you write bespoke tests that fit your business circumstances and can be run on any table tracked by SYNQ through a unified workflow.
+SQL tests let you write bespoke tests that fit your business circumstances and can be run on any table tracked in the platform through a unified workflow.

 Creating a SQL test